A Guide to Marketing Locally Produced Eggs in Oklahoma

-- ODAFF inspectors shall inspect “every retail, dealer and “packer location” selling eggs and egg product to consumers.
+- ODAFF inspectors shall inspect “every retail, dealer and packer location” selling eggs and egg product to consumers.
 These ODAFF inspectors, following USDA shell egg regulations, shall personally draw samples from each lot of eggs.

 The holding temperature of shell eggs sold at farmers markets is also an important consideration.
 State regulations require the ambient temperature be at or less than 45 degrees Fahrenheit, but eggs are also not allowed to freeze.
 ODAFF inspectors are primarily concerned with storage temperature, but local health departments have different rules regarding the manner in which these temperatures are maintained.
 Some health departments require mechanical refrigeration,while others will approve the use of ice chests.
 Check with your local health department before marketing shell eggs at specific farmers markets.

 License Exemptions for On-Farm Egg Sales

-Obtaining Licenses – Egg Dealers, Egg
+Obtaining Licenses – Egg Dealers, Egg Packers, Egg Processors

 Any direct-to-consumer sales that do not occur on the farm from which the eggs originated are subject to regulations for licenses and inspection fees.
-The following bullets are the license and inspection fee requirements for egg dealers, packers and processors, with figures numbers identifying the appropriate forms included in this fact sheet.
+The following bullets are the license and inspection fee requirements for egg dealers, packers and processors, with form numbers identifying the appropriate forms included in this fact sheet.

+- Egg Processors: An annual license “for Egg Processors who process egg products” is obtained from ODAFF by completing application Form FS-5106 and paying the license fee.
+Additionally, egg processors are subject to monthly egg product inspection fees that must be submitted along with a completed Egg Products Inspection Fee Report, i.e. Form FS-5104.
 These licenses are not transferrable, and each dealer, packer or processor location is required to have its own license.
-Licenses expire annually on the last day of the month in which they were issued.
+Licenses expire on Dec.
+31 annually.
 The board shall adjust the anniversary date to provide for efficient administration.
 Failure to renew a license within 30 days of its expiration results in a penalty fee equal to and in addition to the license fee.

 Fee inspection reports provide details on the fees per dozen eggs.
 These monthly fees are to be calculated on the last day of the month and paid by the 15th of the following month.
-For egg processors, the following processed egg equivalents are used:
+For egg packers and processors, the following processed egg equivalents are used:

-- 2 containers of boiled eggs weighing 20 to 25 pounds each equals a 30-dozen case of shell eggs.
+- 2 containers of boiled eggs weighing 20 to 25 pounds each equals a case of shell eggs.

 Failure to submit fee inspection reports or submit inspection fees will result in penalties.
-If these are not submitted within 30 days of the due date, packers are subject to a penalty of 2 percent per day for each additional day the fees are late.
+If these are not submitted within 30 days of the due date, packers are subject to a penalty of2% per day for each additional day the fees are late.
 If fees are not paid within 60 days, a penalty equal to the amount of fees due will be charged in addition to the fees themselves.